-Our mission is to improve psychological science in two ways: by developing research methodology and by contributing novel psychological theory.
+The mission of the Psychological Methods programme group is to improve psychological science in two ways: by developing research methodology and by contributing novel psychological theory.

 Our mission is to improve psychological science in two ways: by developing research methodology and by contributing novel psychological theory.
 Our cross-cutting vision is that these two strands of science are intertwined: Good substantive theories can be represented in mathematical form, and because formalized substantive theories are closely connected to statistical models, developing methodology goes hand in hand with developing theory.
 The simultaneous development of novel substantive theories and methodologies suited to test them defines the unique and internationally acclaimed focus of our group.